 The house was built in 1917, and has kept much of the interior in the manor house style.

-In addition to that the hotel has 5 motel rooms for short- or long stays.
-The rooms has a small kitchen and its own entrance.
+The hotel also has 5 motel rooms for short- or long term stays.
+All the motel rooms have their own entrance and a small kitchen.